 - All pre-licensure BSN students are required to participate in clinical education experiences at off-site locations.
 Each BSN student is responsible for obtaining reliable transportation to the clinical sites.
-Students may be assigned clinical rotations in the evening or weekend hours - Each pre-licensure BSN student is required to complete a criminal background screening including finger printing prior to starting the first clinical.
-NOTE: any student with a prior arrest or conviction history may be denied entry into the BSN program due to our agency contract agreements or may be denied licensure as a registered nurse per Florida Statue 464 (Nurse Practice Act).
-Students who apply to the BSN program with a prior criminal background check must be further screened by the Undergraduate Program Director and approved by the Dean of the School of Nursing and Health Sciences prior to acceptance into the BSN pre-licensure program.
-Failure to disclose prior criminal history on application or report any subsequent criminal arrest after enrollment at Florida Southern College to the Dean of the School of Nursing and Health Sciences may disqualify the student from the BSN program. - Each nursing student is required to complete a ten-panel drug screen prior to starting the first clinical.
+Students may be assigned clinical rotations on weekends. - Each pre-licensure BSN student is required to complete a criminal background screening including finger printing prior to starting the first clinical course.
+NOTE: Any student with a prior arrest or conviction history may be denied entry into the BSN program due to our agency contract agreements or may be denied licensure as a registered nurse per Florida Statue 464 (Nurse Practice Act).
+Students who apply to the BSN program with a prior criminal background check must be further screened by the undergraduate program director and approved by the dean of the School of Nursing and Health Sciences prior to acceptance into the BSN pre-licensure program.
+Failure to disclose prior criminal history on application or report any subsequent criminal arrest after enrollment at Florida Southern College to the dean of the School of Nursing and Health Sciences may disqualify the student from the BSN program. - Each nursing student is required to complete a ten-panel drug screen prior to starting the first clinical.
 Any student may be requested to repeat the urine drug screen as required by any clinical site or as part of a drug testing program.
 The cost of the background check and drug screenings is the responsibility of the student.
-NOTE: Students who have a positive drug test may be denied acceptance into the BSN program or be unenrolled from the BSN program. - Successful completion of an assessment exam of general college-level knowledge during the sophomore year. - A blanket student nursing liability insurance policy will cover all nursing students for the time he or she is providing patient care as part of a supervised clinical education experience.
-The student will be billed the annual fee. - All BSN students must have a current BLS certification with A.E.D. and maintain certification though the end of the program of study. - Each nursing student is required to provide proof of immunization prior to entering any clinical site.
-The following are required: - a) Mantoux tuberculin test (2-step method if more than one year has passed since the last Mantoux tuberculin test) - b) Measles/Mumps/Rubella (MMR) titers - c) Hepatitis B titer - d) Hepatitis C titer - e) Varicella titer - f) Pertussis (Tdap booster within past 10 years) vaccination record - g) Tetanus booster every 10 years
+Note: Students who have a positive drug test may be denied acceptance into the BSN program or be unenrolled from the BSN program. - A blanket student nursing liability insurance policy will cover all nursing students for the time he or she is providing patient care as part of a supervised clinical education experience.
+The student will be billed the annual fee (estimate \$20). - All BSN students must have a current BLS certification with A.E.D. and maintain certification though the end of the program of study. - Each nursing student is required to provide proof of immunization prior to entering any clinical site.
+The following are required: - a) Mantoux tuberculin test (2-step method if more than one year has passed since the last Mantoux tuberculin test) - b) Measles/Mumps/Rubella (MMR) titers - c) Hepatitis B titer - d) Hepatitis C titer - e) Varicella titer - f) Pertussis (Tdap booster within past 10 years) vaccination record

-- h) Annual flu vaccine or declination - i) Health statement of physical fitness from health care provider stating student may participate in clinical experience assignments - The student is responsible for all related costs for immunization.
+- g) Tetanus booster every 10 years - h) Annual flu vaccine or declination - i) Health statement of physical fitness from health care provider stating student may participate in clinical experience assignments - The student is responsible for all related costs for immunization.
 No student will be allowed to begin clinical experiences until all immunizations or proof of immunity (titers) has been submitted to the nursing office. - Students who have positive antibodies for Hepatitis C or HIV or other chronic infective diseases that may compromise patient safety, must be further screened and counseled.
 Because students will have direct contact with patients during the course of their clinical assignments in hospitals and other care settings, specific safeguards or other restrictions to practice may be imposed on the student to protect patients and themselves.
 The clinical agencies will have final say whether infected students can practice or attend clinical assignments.